reanimate-school/2025-reanimate.school/content/_index.md

 # Why?

-Despite becoming mainstream and some recent, popular books, retro gaming remains under-studied in academia and existing research rarely enters mass media.
+Despite becoming mainstream and being the subject of some recent, popular books, retro gaming remains under-studied in academia and existing research rarely enters mass media.

 # How?